PJ-Mog/VSmod-Compass2/README.md

 ## Origin Compass

 Crafted using 1 Magnetic Compass and 2 Temporal Gears.
-It always points to the world's default spawn.
+Points to the world's default spawn _at time of its creation_.
 If the default spawn has a radius, it points to the center of it.

-This will be the same spot for all players on the server.
+If the world's default spawn changes, existing Origin Compasses will not update.

 ## Relative Compass